-On Monday September 27th Lincoln arrived in Jacksonville by train from Springfield and was met by large delegations from Morgan, Cass, and Scott Counties.
-They moved from the depot to the square where Lincoln made one of his sixty-three speeches he had done across the state, contesting for the U.S. Senate.
-Lincoln was said to have spoken for two and a half hours.
+On Monday, Sept.
+27, 1858, Lincoln arrived in Jacksonville by train from Springfield and was met by large delegations from Morgan, Cass, and Scott counties.
+They moved from the depot to the square, where Lincoln made one of his 63 speeches given across the state contesting for the U.S. Senate.
+Lincoln was said to have spoken for two-and-a-half hours.

-James Jaquess, the first president of the Illinois Conference Female Academy, now MacMurray College, once lived in this house.
-Jaquess, a Methodist minister, first met Lincoln when he was preaching and Lincoln was practicing law in central Illinois.
-During the Civil War Lincoln entrusted Jaquess with important missions.
-In 1863 Jaquess met with Confederate officials to discuss ending the war.
-The following year, Jaquess met with Confederate President Jefferson Davis, who declared that the South would accept peace only if it could remain independent.
+James Jaquess, the first president of the Illinois Conference Female Academy (later MacMurray College), once lived in this house.
+A Methodist minister, Jacquess first met Lincoln when he was preaching the gospel and Lincoln was practicing law in Central Illinois.
+During the Civil War, Lincoln entrusted Jaquess with important missions.
+In 1863, Jaquess met with Confederate officials to discuss ending the war.
+The following year, Jaquess met with Confederate President Jefferson Davis, who declared the South would accept peace only if it could remain independent.

 The Civil War Governor